Overview of Red Hat OpenStack Platform

 Chapter 2.
 Software

-The following table describes each component shown in the diagram and provides links for the component documentation section.
+The following table describes each component in the diagram and provides links for the component documentation section.

 Table 2.1.
 Core services